LAW ENFORCEMENT ARBITRATOR ROSTER

 The parties may not participate in, negotiate for, or agree to the selection of the arbitrator.
 Parties may not negotiate collective bargaining agreement provisions that are inconsistent with this legislation.

 The Commission appointed the following arbitrators to the roster.
-Full bios will be available soon.

 Law enforcement grievance arbitration decisions will be available on the Decisions page under Law Enforcement Disciplinary Arbitration within 30 days of being issued.
 The name of the grievant and witnesses will be redacted.